risingPhoenix7/sct_round2/readme.md

 To set up your environment to run the notebook, follow these steps:

-Clone the repository (if applicable) or download the notebook to your local machine.
+1. Clone the repository (if applicable) or download the notebook to your local machine.

-Create a virtual environment (optional but recommended):
+2. Create a virtual environment (optional but recommended):

 ```
 python3 -m venv myenv
 source myenv/bin/activate # On Windows, use `myenv\Scripts\activate`
 ```
-Install required libraries:
+3. Install required libraries:

-Navigate to the directory containing requirements.txt.

-Run

 ```
 pip install -r requirements.txt
 ```

-to install the dependencies.
+4. Navigate to the directory containing requirements.txt.

 ## Usage

 Open the notebook in Jupyter Notebook or JupyterLab:

 ```